 Why It Seemed Like a Good Idea: Before it launched its first ship, Virgin was very vocal about how it wanted to do cruising differently and shake up the industry.
 This was one of the ways they came up with to do that — no other cruise line has a tattoo shop onboard.

 It really is a unique and novel idea, and a tattoo would, in theory, make for a cute (and permanent) reminder of your vacation.

 Why It Didn’t Work: When thinking logically, tattoo shops are not on cruise ships for a good reason.
 During the healing process after getting a tattoo, the spot needs special care; it doesn’t just instantaneously heal itself.
 So mix a brand-new tattoo with days of exploring islands, swimming in the pool and sea, and lots of sun exposure, and it doesn’t really make sense to get one on this type of vacation.

 Might Someone Try Again?
 Are people still getting tattoos on Virgin Voyages?
 Of course.
 We’ve heard that quite a few people get small tattoos to remember the trip by — and to say they got a tattoo out at sea.
-But is it the most popular venue onboard?
+But can we see this concept being repeated by any other cruise lines in the future?
 Not really.
-We can’t see this concept being repeated by any other cruise lines in the future.